iveevi/kobra/README.md

 	<b>Figure 2:</b> Scene lit mostly with indirect lighting (3 hours)
 </p>

-The following is a more complex scene, in terms of scene geomtery and texture quality (assets and textures are from Quixel Megascans), that was rendering using bidirectional path tracing.
+The following is a more complex scene, in terms of scene geometry and texture quality (assets and textures are from Quixel Megascans), that was rendering using bidirectional path tracing.